ApayRus/keyboard-tutorial/tutorial/keyboard10.md

 - [Animated resize (transform)](#animated-resize-transform)
 - [The value of the pressed key](#the-value-of-the-pressed-key)

-### CSS animation (color)
+## CSS animation

+### Color

-We are making the app for our children first.
+We are making the app for children first.
 Let's make the active key appearance more attractive, to get better educational effect.

 In `styles.css` create `pulse` animation.
 And replace `background-color` with it in `.key.active`.